A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Background

 Quantum Multi-value Decision Diagram (QMDD) \cite{miller2006qmdd} is a decision diagram based data structure which provides a compact and canonical representation for quantum states and transformation matrices.

-The main idea of QMDD is to recursively partition a $2^n\times 2^n$ transformation matrix into submatrices till matrix elements are reached.
-The QMDD of $M$ is constructed as follows: First, we introduce a root node, representing the original matrix.
-The root node has four successors, denoting the submatrices obtained by partitioning $M$ into four with the same size.
+The main idea of QMDD is to recursively partition a $2^n\times 2^n$ transformation matrix $A$ into sub-matrices till matrix elements are reached.
+The QMDD of $A$ is constructed as follows: First, we introduce a root node, representing the original matrix.
+The root node has four successors, denoting the sub-matrices obtained by partitioning $A$ into four with the same size.
 Each child node is then further expanded in the same manner.
 Suppose, in some step, a node corresponding to a matrix element is obtained.
 Then this node is regarded as a terminal node labelled 1, while its corresponding matrix element will be assigned as the weight of its incoming edge.
-The thus obtained decision diagram may have redundant nodes and weight-0 edges.
-After proper normalisation and reduction, we have a reduced decision diagram representation of $M$, which is unique up to the order of variables.
+The obtained decision diagram may have redundant nodes and weight-0 edges.
+After proper normalisation and reduction, we have a reduced decision diagram representation of $A$, which is unique up to the order of variables.

-\begin{example} Shown in Fig.~\ref{fig:qmdd} is the QMDD representation of the \rblue{controlled-T} gate, where the node labeled with $y_0$ represents the original matrix representation of the \rblue{controlled-T} gate and the two 0 attached to it represent the upper right and bottom left sub-matrices which are all 0-matrices.
-The two nodes labeled with $y_1$ represent the upper left and bottom right sub-matrices which are, respectively, the identity matrix and the matrix of the \rblue{T} gate.
+\begin{example} Shown in Fig.~\ref{fig:qmdd} is the QMDD representation of the \rblue{controlled-T} gate, where the node labelled with $y_0$ represents the original matrix representation of the \rblue{controlled-T} gate and the two 0 attached to it represent the upper right and bottom left sub-matrices which are all 0-matrices.
+The two nodes labelled with $y_1$ represent the upper left and bottom right sub-matrices which are, respectively, the identity matrix and the matrix of the \rblue{T} gate. \end{example}